 Fabrizio Dellabernarda, MFT I

-Fabrizio is a Marriage and Family Therapy Intern who obtained his M.A. in Counseling Psychology at the University of San Francisco.
+Fabrizio is a Marriage and Family Therapy Associate who obtained his M.A. in Counseling Psychology at the University of San Francisco.
 During his pre-graduate training, he enjoyed helping children and their families, using expressive art therapy, play therapy, and behavioral interventions.

 He is a passionate learner that loves working with a diverse population from adolescents, to adults, couples, and families.
 He strongly believes in the importance of looking at each person in his or her own context.
 He also incorporates elements of mindfulness and acceptance in his interventions, providing space for the healing of anxiety, depression, shame, and the inner critic.
 He is drawn to and obtained training in Structural-Strategic Family Therapy, Cognitive Behavioral Therapy (CBT), Emotionally Focused Therapy (EFT) for couples, and Eye Movement Desensitization & Reprocessing (EMDR) and he integrates those approaches to respond to the unique needs of each client.
 Fabrizio also co-facilitates groups of adults where he experiences the healing power of human connections, mutual acceptance, and empathic understanding.